dollarbillio/Trading/TradingPlan.md

 If new traders will enter market orders, it very easy to make wrong decisions based on emotions or fear of missing out trades etc.

 A robot to take account of news releases, market sentiments, market volatility, and adjust your strategy based on current conditions

+---
+What is Grid and Martingale System?
+With a large enough account balance, and the smallest possible trade units or lot sizes, martingale and grid systems can be extremely profitable.

+However martingale and grid systems are not the same thing.
+Grid systems do not always use Martingale.

+Martingale is generally used to calculate the size increment level of the next trade that you are going to open.

+Martingale doesn't have a specific entry and exit point.

+Your entry and exit points would be determined by your trading strategy.
+Martingale determines the size of the trade.